Spacestation Gaming: 2020

-Soon after this announcement, SSG revealed that they had also signed the World of Warcraft Arena team known formerly as The Boys and would compete in the Arena World Championship in the North American region.
+Soon after this announcement, SSG revealed that they had also signed the World of Warcraft Arena team, known formerly as The Boys, and would compete in the Arena World Championship in the North American region.

 On April 4, SSG expanded into iRacing by announcing their partnership with NASCAR drivers Will Rodgers and Chase Cabre, competing under the banner of SSG in events like the NASCAR Coca-Cola iRacing Series and special invitational events during the COVID-19 pandemic.

-On August 24, SSG announced four out of five members of their VALORANT roster consisting of roca, insky, kaplan, and sSef to perform in a future Riot Games esport planned for its game.
-SSG's Rocket League team won the Fall North American Rocket League Major held October 18 to 25.
-On November 23, AimLab and SSG announced their official partnership with their Rainbow 6, VALORANT, and future FPS Teams.
+On August 24, SSG announced four out of five members of their VALORANT roster, consisting of roca, insky, kaplan, and sSef to perform in a future Riot Games esport planned for its game.
+SSG's Rocket League team won the Fall North American Rocket League Major held from October 18 to 25.
+On November 23, Aimlabs and SSG announced their official partnership with their Rainbow 6, VALORANT, and future FPS teams.

-Throughout 2020, SSG had active rosters in Rainbow Six: Siege, Rocket League, VALORANT, Smash Ultimate, Smite Pro League, Trackmania Grand League, iRacing, Clash Royale League, and World of Warcraft.

 2021

 March 27 marked SSG's re-entry to Apex Legends with a team of Claraphii, Frexs, and Xenialstaken.
-In May, The SSG Rainbow Six: Siege team got into the Six Invitational 2021 Group Stage.
+In May, the SSG Rainbow Six: Siege team got into the Six Invitational 2021 Group Stage.
 Canadian came out of retirement to join the team in Paris due to passport issues with stand-in player Luke.
 The team made it into the playoffs but lost their first match in the lower bracket, eliminating them from the tournament.
 SSG then signed Matthew "Hotancold" Stevens on June 4 after SSG needed an in-game leader to replace Canadian.
-On June 2, 2021, SSG announced their return to the PUBG Esports scene with the signing of the Spicy Fish roster.
+On June 2, 2021, SSG announced their return to the PUBG esports scene with the signing of the Spicy Fish roster.

-On August 24, SSG announced a collaboration with UbiSoft to produce official Rainbow 6 merch.
-The merch line is based around Rainbow 6 characters and features unique printing techniques inspired by each character.
+On August 24, SSG announced a collaboration with Ubisoft to produce official Rainbow 6 merchandise.
+The merchandise line is based around Rainbow 6 characters and features unique printing techniques inspired by each character.
 It's the first collaboration of its kind for SSG.

 Later the following week, on August 30, Microsoft announced the Halo Championship Series to launch Halo Infinite and included SSG as one of nine teams.

 September 2 marked the announcement of Thinkingnade leaving SSG as he announced his retirement from playing professional Rainbow 6 Siege, citing no longer having a desire to play the game and pursuing a career in real estate.
 Thinkingnade was soon replaced by Skys on September 6.

-To wrap up an eventful September, SSG announced the addition of AtomicMari to the organization as a co-owner on September 25 alongside Shaun "Shonduras" McBride, Shawn Holladay, and AtomicMari's business partner Peter Kitch.
+SSG also announced the addition of Mari "AtomicMari" Takahashi to the organization as a co-owner on September 25 alongside Shaun "Shonduras" McBride, Shawn Holladay, and Takahashi's business partner Peter Kitch.